 Without right of use: Where the client clearing agreement provides for the transfer of assets by way of a security interest without right of use by us (see below), when you transfer assets to us, you retain title to such assets.
-Such assets are transferred to us on the basis that the assets still belong to you, but you have granted us a security interest with respect to such assets (which would be the case under a German law pledge (Pfandrecht) or under any type of pledge governed by the relevant law applicable to your account).
+Such assets are transferred to us on the basis that the assets still belong to you, but you have granted us a security interest with respect to such assets.